cajohare/DarkShards/README.md

 The code, plots, datas, etc. are sorted as follows:

 * `data/` - Contains the *Gaia* sample of halo stars as well as various cleaned samples of the same data and the extracted substructures and fits.
-* `code/` - contains various functions which are used by the notebooks to generate the results and plots
-* `notebooks/` - Notebooks which spit out various plots and other results that can be found in the paper
+* `code/` - Notebooks and python files which spit out various plots and other results that can be found in the paper
-* `plots/` - all plots get put here in pdf and png formats.
+* `plots/` - plots get put here in pdf and png formats.
 * `movies/` - A few movies just for visualising the halo sample etc.

 ## Requirements